wp-plugins/events-maker/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Fix: Incorrect paths for template files in theme
+* Fix: small typos in theme

 = 1.1.2 =
 * Fix: Event categories, organizers and locations not displayed in theme
 * Fix: Display options notice in single event